microsoft/typescript-tslint-plugin/README.md

  * `alwaysShowRuleFailuresAsWarnings` - Always show rule failures as warnings, ignoring the severity configuration in the tslint.json configuration.
 Default is `true`.
  * `suppressWhileTypeErrorsPresent` - Suppress tslint errors from being reported while other errors are present.
  * `exclude` - List of files to exclude from tslint.
- * `mockTypeScriptVersion` - Force tslint to use the same version of TypeScript as this plugin.
-This will affect other plugins that require the typescript package.

 Here is a configuration sample: